 The trend: Robotic devices that cooperate with people

-SCI-TECH: Consumer robots are now becoming part of the home.
+SCI-TECH: Personal robots are now becoming part of the home.
 Bossa Nova Robotics announced Ballbot, a platform for developers to create personal robots that interact with people.
-Romotive debuted a new version of Romo, its $150 Smartphone robot, with wheels and camera that uses the iPhone as its brain and operates like a remote-controlled car.
+Romotive debuted a new version of Romo, its $150 smartphone robot, with wheels and camera that uses the iPhone as its brain and operates like a remote-controlled car.

 The mechanical march of robots into consumers’ lives is slowly picking up pace.
 In recent weeks, a handful of companies have trotted out robotic devices to do everything from chasing the family cat to dream painting.
 One, or something on the horizon, could jump-start a nascent market.

-“Everyone is looking for the next (Sony) Aibo,” says tech analyst Rob Enderle, referring to the popular pet robot in Japan that was discontinued in 2006.
+“Everyone is looking for the next [Sony] Aibo,” said tech analyst Rob Enderle, referring to the popular pet robot in Japan that was discontinued in 2006.
 “The potential is in the billions for the right product.”

-ABI Research predicts personal robot sales will pass $15 billion by 2015.
-Driving the growth: Cheap, powerful cameras, advanced sensors and other electronics now form the foundation of robotics projects.
+ABI Research predicts that consumer robot sales will pass $15 billion by 2015.
+Driving the growth are cheap, powerful cameras, advanced sensors, and other electronics now form the foundation of robotics projects.

-“It opens up a whole slew of uses,” such as tour guides and package delivery, says co-founder Sarjoun Skaff.
-He says there’s a “groundswell” of robotic devices that “cooperate with people.”
+“It opens up a whole slew of uses,” such as tour guides and package delivery, said co-founder Sarjoun Skaff.
+He added that there’s a “groundswell” of robotic devices that “cooperate with people.”